 58. Connected to these planning instruments, line ministries prepare sector-wide plans and investment strategies.
 Examples include transport, agricultural, health and education strategies.
 Many countries also prepare cross-sectoral strategies.
 Examples include strategies for reducing HIV/Aids or for improving rights for women.
 Cross-sectoral environmental strategies include Coastal Zone Management Plans, and the Bangladesh Flood Action Plan in the early 1990s which led to the more participatory development of a National Water Plan.
 Many environmental strategies respond to the Rio Conventions, such as Biodiversity Action Plans and National Action Plans on Combating Desertification.
 Responsibility for the preparation of these plans has often been given to environment ministries.
-Similarly, national forest programmes are in progress to implement proposals for action of the Intergovernmental Panel on Forests
+Similarly, national forest programmes are in progress to implement proposals for action of the Intergovernmental Panel on Forests prepared national Agenda 21s to set out how they will translate Agenda 21 into action at a country level.
+These strategies are often developed by National Councils for Sustainable Development (NCSDs), a multistakeholder participatory body, existing in more than 70 countries (Box 3).
+Their status varies from region to region (they are very active in Latin America, moderately so in Asia, limited in Africa) but, where they exist, NCSDs have sometimes played an important role in promoting dialogue and participatory decisionmaking processes.
+They have the potential to play a similar facilitating role in developing strategies for sustainable development - although they will need to broaden out from their primary environmental focus to cover the social and economic stakeholders more fully.

 59. Some governments responded to Agenda 21 by giving renewed attention to, or building on, the mainly environment-focused national conservation strategies (NCSs) and national environmental action plans (NEAPs) that were developed in the 1980s and early 1990s.
-Subsequently, a range of countries have prepared national Agenda 21s to set out how they will translate Agenda 21 into action at a country level.
-These strategies are often developed by National Councils for Sustainable
+Subsequently, a range of countries have